 Emerita asiatica Milne Edwards is only species of genus living in wave-washed sandy beaches of the Madras coast (Subramoniam, 1979).
 Recently, the study on these animals in another place is scanty.
 Because of the huge variation in low tide and high tide level in sea shore, over the exploitation by climate change and fisherman, sand crab population is mostly decreased.
 Because of these reasons, marine ecosystem has faces the huge change in its natural situation.
 There has the paucity in study population dynamics of sand crab, E. asiatica in the previous decade.
 Hence, the study (Domingos et al., 2021) attempted to study E. asiatica population density in Kovalam beach.
-Asian seabass (Lates calcarifer) is the euryhaline carnivore and it has increased in the every year round in the floating cages or ponds, and makes it as the probable choice for the aquaculture in the South East Asia, particularly in Malaysia.
+Asian seabass (Lates calcarifer) is the euryhaline carnivore and it has increased in every year round in the floating cages or ponds, and makes it as the probable choice for the aquaculture in the South East Asia, particularly in Malaysia.
 Because of its financial welfares, the Asian seabass cage farms were gaining the attention among the marine species (FAO, 2015).
-Due to the rising demand as the desired seafood dish in the several North American nations and European, the Asian seabass aquaculture has became rapid developing industry (HARRISON et al.).
+Due to the rising demand as the desired seafood dish in the several North American nations and European, the Asian seabass aquaculture has became rapid developing industry (HARRISON et al.,).